-- PJM conducts proposal windows on both overlapping 18- and 24-month cycles, as shown in Exhibit 1.
-Windows included in the overlapping 18-month cycle address NERC and regional reliability criteria violations, as well as violations of Transmission Owner local planning criteria that occur over a 5 to 15 year forward-looking horizon.
+- PJM conducts proposal windows on both overlapping 18(near term reliability)- and 24-month(Market Efficiency) cycles, as shown in Exhibit 1. - Windows included in the overlapping 18-month cycle address NERC and regional reliability criteria violations, as well as violations of Transmission Owner local planning criteria that occur in theover a 5 to 15-year forward-looking horizon.
 The scope of overlapping 18-month RTEP analyses will yield one 60-day window.
-However, PJM retains the right to open proposal windows on an as-needed basis. - PJM also conducts 24 month long-term proposal windows that address Market Efficiency criteria and long-term reliability criteria violations.
-Each long-term proposal window opens in January of odd-numbered years and closes after 120 days.
+However, PJM retains the right to open proposal windows on an as-needed basis. - PJM conducts 24 month long-term-proposal windows that address Market Efficiency criteria-and long-term reliability criteria violations.
+Each long-term proposal window_may opens in January of odd-numbered years and closes after 120 days.
+However, PJM retains the right to open proposal windows on an as-needed basis. - PJM conducts a 36 month long-term planning process to address long-term reliability criteria violations.
+Each long-term proposal window will address NERC and regional reliability criteria violations, as well as violations of Transmission Owner local planning criteria that occur beyond the 5 year forward-looking horizon.
+Length of long-term proposal windows will be determined by PJM based on the scope of the identified needs.
+However, PJM retains the right to open proposal windows on an as-needed basis.